Pessimistic Q-Learning for Offline Reinforcement Learning: Towards Optimal Sample Complexity: Acknowledgements

 \section{Acknowledgements}

-L.~Shi and Y.~Chi are supported in part by the grants ONR N00014-19-1-2404, NSF CCF-2106778, CCF-2007911, and CAREER award ECCS-1818571.
-Y.~Wei is supported in part by the grant NSF DMS-2147546/2015447 and the NSF CAREER award DMS-2143215.
-Y.~Chen is supported in part by the Alfred P.~Sloan Research Fellowship, the grants AFOSR YIP award FA9550-19-1-0030, ONR N00014-19-1-2120, ARO YIP award W911NF-20-1-0097, NSF CCF-2106739/2221009, CCF-1907661, IIS-1900140/2218713 and IIS-2100158/2218773.
-L. Shi is also gratefully supported by the Leo Finzi Memorial Fellowship, Wei Shen and Xuehong Zhang Presidential Fellowship, and Liang Ji-Dian Graduate Fellowship at Carnegie Mellon University.
+L.~Shi and Y.~Chi are supported in part by the grants ONR N00014-19-1-2404, NSF CCF-2106778, CCF-2007911, and the CAREER award ECCS-1818571.
+Y.~Wei is supported in part by the NSF grants CCF-2106778, DMS-2147546/2015447, and the CAREER award DMS-2143215.
+Y.~Chen is supported in part by the Alfred P.~Sloan Research Fellowship, the Google Research Scholar Award, the AFOSR grants FA9550-19-1-0030 and FA9550-22-1-0198, the ONR grant N00014-22-1-2354, and the NSF grants CCF-2221009, CCF-1907661, IIS-2218713, DMS-2014279 and IIS-2218773.
+L.~Shi is also gratefully supported by the Leo Finzi Memorial Fellowship, Wei Shen and Xuehong Zhang Presidential Fellowship, and Liang Ji-Dian Graduate Fellowship at Carnegie Mellon University.
 Part of this work was done while G.~Li, Y.~Wei and Y.~Chen were visiting the Simons Institute for the Theory of Computing.